ZI-Youtuber/RGB-Color-Code-Python/README.md

 Remember to subscribe to my youtube channel ==> https://www.youtube.com/channel/UC6srZpri3G-WsLy-lgO_C_w

-Also subscribe to the IT TECH PRO which is one of my other youtube channels where I make some coding realted videos ==> https://www.youtube.com/channel/UCQLskloPaqKgmLKet7hxQmw
+Also subscribe to the IT TECH PRO which is one of my other youtube channels where I make some coding related videos ==> https://www.youtube.com/channel/UCQLskloPaqKgmLKet7hxQmw